 If you’ve been abusing prescription drugs for a period of time, your body has probably become reliant upon the drug to function.
 This means that if you stop, your body will go through withdrawal, or unpleasant symptoms for a period of time.
 Withdrawal symptoms may force you to go back to abusing prescription drugs.
 You’ve probably lost a lot of important relationships in your life and you may not know how to begin to rebuild them.
 Working may have become an impossibility as you are often late, incoherent, or simply do not show up as scheduled.
 Your life may be falling apart around you and you may not know how to stop it.
 It’s time to make a change – for good.

-An inpatient program that offers medically monitored detox, behavioral therapies, and other treatment approaches may be the ideal way for you to begin your journey toward sobriety.
-Don’t be terribly surprised when the journey towards sobriety becomes bumpy at times, just stick with it.
-Inpatient programs incorporate much healing, therapy, and care in a short period of time, allowing you to emerge from the center sober and on the road to healing.
-Most importantly, inpatient programs are safe, secure, and offer the ability to leave behind the stress and triggers of daily life in order to focus exclusively upon getting – and staying – sober.
+Rehab at an inpatient treatment center that offers medically monitored detox, behavioral therapies, and other treatment approaches may be the ideal way for you to begin your journey toward sobriety.
+Don’t be terribly surprised when the journey towards sobriety from prescription drugs becomes bumpy at times, just stick with it.
+Inpatient treatment centers incorporate much healing, therapy, and care in a short period of time, allowing you to emerge from the center sober and on the road to healing.
+Most importantly, rehab at an inpatient treatment center is safe, secure, and offers the ability to leave behind the stress and triggers of daily life in order to focus exclusively upon getting – and staying – sober.

 Program Philosophy and Benefits

-At Vantage Point of Northwest Arkansas, we’re especially proud to offer our clients scientifically evaluated treatments that address all of the issues in a client’s life.
-We’ll work hard to get to know each of our clients on a personal level to help gain more insight about the struggles he or she faces and use this information in our plan of care.
-As we aim to be a beacon of light for our clients and their communities, we work hard to make sure treatment goals are met, exceeded, and all therapeutic interventions are appropriately followed.
-We understand that addiction treatment is different for everyone – what works for one person may not for another, and we’re not afraid to change up our plan of care as needed.
-Your care will be constantly growing, changing, and evolving as you grow, change, and evolve.
+At Vantage Point of Northwest Arkansas, located in Fayetteville, we’re especially proud to offer our center’s clients scientifically evaluated treatment and rehab that address all of the issues in a client’s life.
+We’ll work hard to get to know each of our clients on a personal level to help gain more insight about the struggles against prescription drug abuse he or she faces and use this information in our plan of care.
+As we aim to be a beacon of light for our clients and their communities, we work hard to make sure treatment and rehab goals are met, exceeded, and all therapeutic interventions are appropriately followed.
+We understand that prescription drug addiction treatment and rehab is different for everyone – what works for one person may not for another, and we’re not afraid to change up our plan of care as needed.
+Your care at our center will be constantly growing, changing, and evolving as you grow, change, and evolve.

 Treatment Options Offered at Vantage Point

-When you first come to us for care, you’ll undergo a battery of assessments that will help us formulate an appropriate picture of the struggles you’re facing so that we can develop the most suitable plan of care.
+When you first come to our center for prescription drug rehab, you’ll undergo a battery of assessments that will help us formulate an appropriate picture of the struggles you’re facing so that we can develop the most suitable plan of care.
 Your medical exam will determine if prescription drug abuse has caused any physical complications and help us learn what sorts of drugs may be in your system.
 The psychiatric evaluation will let us determine if you’re struggling from other, comorbid mental illnesses that need attention.
 We’ll then take the results of these assessments and sit down with you and your family to create an appropriate plan of care for your stay in rehab at our center.

 Detox may be the first part of your prescription drug recovery journey at our center if you come to us physically dependent upon prescription drugs.
 Detox symptoms can range from mildly annoying to life-threatening which is why we offer 24-hour supervision and medical management for detox.
 This ensures your safety and comfort as we effectively rid your body of all the drugs you may have in your system.

-Medication may be used at the beginning of your stay with us in order to manage some of the more unpleasant symptoms of your detox experience and will be slowly tapered down as you learn more appropriate coping mechanisms.
+Medication may be used at the beginning of your stay in rehab at our center in order to manage some of the more unpleasant symptoms of your detox experience and will be slowly tapered down as you learn more appropriate coping mechanisms.
 Other people may find they need more long-term medication management to treat underlying mental health disorders such as depression or anxiety.
 The usage of medication will be determined by your treatment team and altered as necessary.

 Individual therapy can help those in recovery from prescription drug abuse learn the ways in which their negative thoughts led to their drug abuse.
 By teaching you how to identify and challenge these faulty beliefs while in rehab at our center, you’ll learn strategies that will allow you to properly cope with your thoughts and feelings.

-Group therapy is often considered one of the most important parts of drug abuse recovery as the support of your peers can make all the difference in changing your life from a current addict to being in recovery.
+Group therapy is often considered one of the most important parts of drug abuse rehab and recovery as the support of your peers can make all the difference in changing your life from a current addict to being in recovery.
 You’ll work with others in rehab at our center struggling with other types of addiction during your stay at Vantage Point who can teach you the skills needed to be successful in your recovery after you leave our doors.

-Family therapy can be very important for recovering addicts as the support of loved ones can make a tremendous difference in the recovery outcomes.
+Family therapy can be very important for recovering prescription drug addicts as the support of loved ones can make a tremendous difference in the recovery outcomes.
 Family sessions at our center’s rehab program will focus upon education about recovery, any family dynamics that need to be addressed, and teach your loved ones ways they can support you during this process.

-As a holistic treatment center, you’ll be offered several types of experiential therapy designed to complement traditional therapeutic approaches.
+As a holistic treatment and rehab center, you’ll be offered several types of experiential therapy at our center designed to complement traditional therapeutic approaches.
 These include: